Gris Grimly: Biography

 In 2005, his inventiveness made its way into movies as he wrote, directed, and produced his first short film, Cannibal Flesh Riot!
 This film started as a joint endeavor by Grimly and his good friend Peter Sandorff, guitarist for Nekromantix, Schwartzwald Library, and Mad Sin.
 Originally intended to be a comic which would have a score to accompany it, the story turned into a 35-minute short film consisting mostly of live action with segments of stop motion animation.
 Also, Sandorff created a band, Hola Ghost, in order to score the film and write its title track.
 The film was released and received high praise at film festivals and conventions worldwide.
 This talent to direct with such a clear and original vision has blossomed into the likelihood of future short films for Gris Grimly's Mad Creator Productions, as well as ventures in making music videos.

 In the summer of 2008, Grimly produced and directed a music video for the Texas-based band Ghoultown.
 This video, although produced on a shoestring budget, was filmed partially at the legendary Magic Castle in Hollywood, and it starred Cassandra Peterson as her cult persona, Elvira.

 In May 2012, Grimly held the Baby Tattoo Books reading of the Spectrum Fantastic Art in Kansas City.

-In May 2012, it was announced that Guillermo del Toro and Mark Gustafson would co-direct a stop-motion animated adaptation of Grimly's Pinocchio, with Grimly serving as an executive producer.
-After years in development hell, the film, titled Pinocchio, was released by Netflix in late-2022.
+Later that month, it was announced that Guillermo del Toro and Mark Gustafson would co-direct a stop-motion animated adaptation of Grimly's Pinocchio, with Grimly serving as an executive producer.

 In 2013, HarperCollins released Grimly's graphic adaptation of Mary Shelley's Frankenstein.
 On NPR, in October 2013, Grimly discussed his personal connection with characters in the story, particularly Frankenstein's monster.
 In the interview he revealed that, at the age of five, he was seriously burned on his back and 80 percent of his skin.
 He recounted that he "grew up feeling kind of like a monster" and that attracted him to the Frankenstein story.

+After years in development hell, Pinocchio premiered on October 15, 2022, at the 2022 BFI London Film Festival, before being released by Netflix on December 9, 2022.
+The film won the Oscar, Annie, BAFTA, Critics' Choice, Golden Globe, and PGA awards for Best Animated Feature, among numerous other accolades.